-Uber provides liability insurance to cover accidents, but the rules on how this works are complex.
+Uber provides liability insurance to cover accidents, but the rules on how these work are complex.
 The exact coverage will depend on such factors as whether – at the time of the accident – the driver is waiting for a passenger, on the way to get a passenger, or already has one in the vehicle.

 If an Uber driver gets into an accident on his or her way to pick up a passenger, or while the passenger is in the vehicle, he or she is considered on duty.
 In this event, Uber has liability coverage of up to $1 million.
 The driver’s personal insurance policy may need to cover some portion of the accident before Uber’s policy applies.
 Dealing with competing insurance companies, who often negotiate claims, can be complicated.
 You should turn to an experienced Uber accident attorney if you’ve been hurt.

 Uber will not claim responsibility if a driver is not on duty – for instance when the driver’s Uber app is off or he or she has not accepted a passenger.
 In this event, Uber will consider the driver to be an independent contractor and will direct the injured party to claim through the driver’s personal insurance policy.

 What Should I Do If I’m Involved In A Chicago Uber Accident?

 As you can imagine, an accident can quickly turn into a blame game between Uber and the driver.
 The situation can be even more complex if another driver is involved, or there are accusations that the third-party driver is responsible.
 The victim can quickly get lost in the shuffle.